 Bluetooth tracking technology started around 2012 with the ascent of Bluetooth Low Energy (BLE) technology.
 The advances in Bluetooth technology provided the Bluetooth finder with a more stable connection and smaller power consumption.
 This, in turn, allowed the development of a smaller, lighter tracker that you can easily carry around in your pockets or attach to your keys.

 There are a few differences between the different types of tracking tags that can influence which one you get.

 We prepared a detailed comparison of both tracking technologies to help you navigate through their main features and help you decide which one you could use in your everyday life:

 Bluetooth finders are relatively cheap and cost between $10 to $50.
 Most have no additional monthly fees attached, but double-check before buying - some companies do charge a monthly fee for their additional features.

 GPS trackers cost upward of $50 and have an added monthly subscription fee where the cost can vary depending on what coverage plan you need.

 GPS trackers maintain a constant connection and can provide an updated location at any time.

-Bluetooth trackers have a 200 ft maximum range because they depend on the strength of the Bluetooth signal between the tracker and your device.
+Bluetooth trackers have a 200 - 300 ft maximum range because they depend on the strength of the Bluetooth signal between the finder and your mobile device.

-GPS trackers have substantial power consumption, but most are rechargeable and will last between 1 – 3 days.
+GPS finders have substantial power consumption, but most are rechargeable and will last between 3 – 7 days.